Japan – English Exchange

 Laundry icon Laundry: Volunteers should be prepared to wash their clothes by hand.

-Accommodations icon Accommodations: Volunteers will stay in shared, single-gender rooms with up to seven other volunteers either in a local homestay or a dorm-style accommodation, depending on availability.
-There is the possibility for tent accommodations during warmer months.
-Bathrooms are shared, and beds are Japanese-style (tatami mats on the floor).
-There are hot showers and Western-style toilets.
-There is no air conditioning, indoor heating or fans.
-Accommodations are approximately 10-25 minutes outside of the village by car.
+Accommodations icon Accommodations: Volunteers will experience traditional Japanese living fully.
+Volunteers stay in shared, single-gender dorms with up to seven others per room in a local traditional Japanese homestay.
+Expect shared bathrooms and Japanese-style bedding with tatami mats on the floor.
+While hot showers and Western-style toilets are available, there’s no air conditioning, indoor heating, or fans.
+Bring warm clothes for cooler nights.
+Accommodations are approximately 10-25 minutes outside the village by car, ensuring an immersive local experience.

 Food icon Food: Three meals per weekday are provided, and two meals on weekend days are provided.
 Meals will be local cuisine and typically include rice and vegetables.